- There are TOP-18 Night photography tips

 Carefully follow the exposure when photographing: if it becomes longer than 1/60 s, then it is time to change the approach.
 If you are shooting in A or P mode, you can increase the ISO or slightly open the aperture.
 If you are shooting in S or M mode, you can set the speed itself.
 Do not forget that if our object moves, the speed should be used short enough so that the subject does not become blurred in the frame.
 For example, a walking person is better to shoot at 1/125s, and a running person — at 1/250s and shorter.

 But long exposures, with a beautifully blurred motion in the frame are not possible to shoot without a tripod.
-After all, you will have to shoot several times, achieving satisfactory picture quality with own errors and experience.
+After all, you will have to shoot several times, achieving satisfactory picture quality with your own errors and experience.

-Of course, dark effect add mysterious touch, but more lights will add more options.
+Of course, dark effects add mysterious touch, but more lights will add more options.
 If you have more light at your disposal, then better shots will be made and post-processing work will become easier.
 Look for places with street lights, lanterns, shop windows and advertising.
 Use them!
 Usually the best option for a photo is in the city center, especially on holidays.
 New Year illumination and sparkling accessories will help to get a proper night shot.

 Aperture setting is a characteristic of every single lens.
 May the light pass through the lens.
 This will help to decrease ISO level.
 For shooting without a tripod in low light conditions, it is better to use high-aperture lenses.
 They give excellent image quality, allowing to shoot even at relatively low ISO at night.

 In winter batteries discharge quicker than in summertime.
 Especially when you shoot with a long exposure.
-In order not to end up with a discharged camera keep 1-2 extra batteries in warm and charged.
+In order not to end up with a discharged camera keep 1-2 extra batteries warm and charged.
 So that you can possibly replace them if it is necessary.
 In addition, avoid frequent temperature change which causes condensation and fogging of lenses, and sometimes to serious problems with electronics.

-Photos made in the evening and at night look unusual: moonlight and electric lamps transforms the landscape.
+Photos made in the evening and at night look unusual: moonlight and electric lamps transform the landscape.
 Your task is just to capture it artistically and technically.
 Night shooting is actually not that complicated.
 And even newbies can master it with patience and strong will.
 Everything you need is basic understanding of all elements and their smart combination in various digital devices.
 This knowledge and variety of online tutorials will contribute to the best results.
 All pictures are worth trying and even sad mistakes are going to become important lessons on your path.